Multi-block exceptional points in open quantum systems: LEPs for the non-Hermitian qubits and qutrits

 \subsubsection{Quantum jumps as perturbations of the system}

-To study the effect of the quantum jump terms on the multiblock EP~\eqref{eq: qubit-ep} of the effective Liouvillian, we add a dissipative term connecting the levels $|i\rangle$ and $|e\rangle$:
+To study the effect of the quantum jump terms on the multi-block EPs described in Eq.~\eqref{eq: qubit-ep} of the effective no-jump Liouvillian, we add a dissipative term connecting the levels $|i\rangle$ and $|e\rangle$:

-We consider two variants of the intra-qubit dissipation: \begin{enumerate} \item[(i)] $\hat L = |e\rangle\langle i|$, describing the decay from the second excited state into the first one; and \item[(ii)] $\hat L = \hat \sigma_y$ --- combined bit- and phase-slip error. \end{enumerate}
+We consider two variants of the intra-qubit dissipation: \begin{enumerate} \item[(i)] $\hat L = |e\rangle\langle i|$, describing the decay from the second excited state into the first one; and \item[(ii)] $\hat L = \hat \sigma_y$ --- combined bit- and phase-flip error. \end{enumerate}

+In both cases (i) and (ii), $\Gamma$ is a non-negative coefficient that determines the rates of the non-unitary terms.
+Specifically, in case (i), it describes the decay rate from the level $\ket{i}$ to $\ket{e}$, whereas in case (ii), it determines the rate of the bit--phase-flip channel.
+The quantum channels in cases (i) and (ii) are treated as distinct models and are analyzed independently.